robinvndaele/TDA_LungLesion/README.md

 ************ FOR REVIEWING PURPOSES ONLY.
 PLEASE DO NOT DISTRIBUTE. ************

-# Topological data analysis for tumor histology prediction
+# Topological data analysis for lung tumor histology prediction

-This folder contains the source code for Nature Machine Intelligence submission:
+This folder contains the source code for npj Digital Medicine submission:

-*Topological data analysis of CT scan images for lung tumor histology prediction*
+*Topological data analysis of thoracic radiographic images shows improved radiomics-based lung tumor histology prediction*

 # Setup